senyast4745/Stockfish-Java/CONTRIBUTING.md

     Switched to new branch 'upstream/development'
     ```

-## Making Changes

-Depending on your changes there are certain rules you have to follow if you expect your Pull Request to be merged.

-    1. Adding a new Method or Class

-        If the addition is not internal(e.g. an impl class or private method) please write documentation.

-    2. Making a commit

-        When you commit your changes, make sure you write a proper commit caption explaining your work.

-    3. Updating your fork

-        Before you start committing, make sure your fork is up to date.

 ## Creating a Pull Request

 Once you have made your changes, commit and push them.
-Then click *Create a Pull Request* and away for a review!
+Then click *Create a Pull Request* and wait for it to be added
+to the repo!